yarko1970/IP-Address-Counter/README.md

 The purpose of the code in this repo is to solve the following problem:

 There is a simple text file containing IPv4 addresses, each line of the file represents an IPv4 address.
-The task is to build a program in GO language that calculates how many unique IP addresses are in this file.
-The task includes a sample large file (~114 GB) that needs to be properly handled by the progam.
+The task is to build a program in Go language that calculates how many unique IP addresses are in this file.
+The task includes a sample large file (~114 GB) that needs to be properly handled by the program.

 The solution was tested on MacBook Pro 2021 with 10 processor cores.